Meet Leon Colley.

-I kept it between family and friends to start with as I wanted to get to an acceptable level before letting others know I was practicing tattoos.
+I kept it between family & friends to start with as I wanted to get to an acceptable level before letting others know I was practicing tattoos.
 This was due to not wanting many people to talk bad about my work before I even started and be labelled as a "scratcher" by others in the industry.

 Word travels easy where I live and one bad tattoo could ruin my reputation to ever be a professional tattooist at all.

 So I kept to myself and worked hard.
 I researched all the information I could find to get me started on fake skins and fruits and I just practiced and practiced on my own.
 I wanted to make sure I was doing everything right — including cleanliness — before attempting to tattoo anyone.